danilagundyrev/codesamples/readme.txt

 KOTLIN FOLDER
 Inside this folder you can find a reduced version of a Repository connected with Local and Remote Databases developed for the personal android app (only a Profile and Profession objects represented there)

+UNITY MEDIA PLAYER ENGINE FOLDER
+Contains a script that represents an engine for handling a media player that runs video replays.

 UNITY VOICE ASSISTANT FOLDER
 One of the core features of the developed App is designed to execute users' commands via voice control.